ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/06-Content_Analysis.md

 ### Finding

-No HTML forms were identified inside the email.
+No HTML forms were identified.

-The phishing campaign relies on redirecting victims to an external website rather than collecting credentials directly within the email.
+The phishing campaign relies on redirecting victims to an external website instead of collecting credentials directly within the email body.

 *(Insert screenshot if available.)*

 ---

-# JavaScript Analysis
+# ⚙️ JavaScript Analysis

-The HTML was inspected for JavaScript.
+The HTML source was examined for embedded JavaScript.

 ### Command